quells/darksky-weather-alfred/README.md

 ## 1.2.3 - March 12, 2014

 - Updated script to use Unicode "degree Fahrenheit", "degree Celsius", and "Kelvin" rather than letters in FCK().
+(Hat tip to [jwisser](https://github.com/jwisser/darksky-weather-alfred2).)
 - Updated script to use a dict.get() call instead of try: except KeyError: to deal with differences between US and international data sets.
 - Added function documentation to forecast().